coderofsalvation/flowee/README.md

 * no fileconventions
 * http framework agnostic
 * allow re-usage of middleware from http frameworks like express/restify etc
-* build your own cli tools
+* no cli tools, just code: build and understand your own cli tools